XueliangHan/xuelianghan.github.com/interest_technology.markdown

 ####Testing Technologies
+* Unit Test
+  * As a software develop engineer, after you write a function or a module, you need to wirte a test case to test your function or module, to make sure that there are no bugs in it (caculation mistake, logical error, etc.).
+  * Go language is doing a great work at Unit tests, it integrate unit test into language, when you write a function in Go language, you can also write a test function to test a function with defined input test data (both right and wrong), you specify which testing data will get wrong result, which data will get right result, and run test command, you will get result, it automatically, very convenient.

 * Regression Test
   * What regression mean?
 It's definition is retrun to a worse or lessdeveloped state.
   * In my software project, a module is working good in previous version, but got a malfunction in new version, so, this module have a regression, because it backward to a unstable state from a stable state.